• Skip to primary navigation

 You can also use them in other popular boba drinks like Dalgona Coffee or Coffee boba for an added caffeine hit.

 Unlike the more common traditional boba pearls (or bubble tea pearls), these are made using a chemical process called spherification.
-Traditionally, you will encase fruit juice spheres inside these boba juice balls with a thin skin which bursts when pierced or bitten.
+Traditionally, you will encase fruit juice spheres inside these boba juice balls with a thin skin that bursts when pierced or bitten.
 In this case, we will encase black coffee inside.

 Making these coffee-popping pearls at home might sound tricky, but there are ways to mimic the spherification process with widely available ingredients and a simplified method.